 One popular option is to have bookplates printed with custom artwork from your book(s).
 Some authors have bookplates with the artwork from the jacket cover of the book at the top of the bookplate or as the background for the entire bookplate.
 Sometimes artwork related to one element or character of the book is used, along with the author’s name and/or website.

 New York Times bestselling author Maggie Stiefvater has used more than one design for her young adult Raven Cycle series.
 Maggie posts photos and offers signed bookplates through her website, Twitter, Instagram, Facebook, and Fountain Bookstore.
 We have seen more than one tweet with a photo from an excited reader who just bought one of her books and received a signed bookplate.
-Shown in the photo here is a large bookplate created and signed by the author.
+Shown here is one of the bookplates Stiefvater created for her Raven Cycle series.

 Brenna Yovanoff is another young adult fiction writer